silascutler/ExtractHosts/README.md

 Version 1.1.0
 -------------
 * Files are no longer loaded completely into RAM so larger files can be processed (performance increase noticed)
+* Strict mode added, where domains are only considered if all lower case

 TODO
 ====